offendingcommit/valdris/Technology/Architect Materials.md

 **Technical Limitations**:

 **Material Compatibility**:
-- Not all traditional materials work well with [[Architect Materials|Architect]] components
+- Not all traditional materials work well with [Architect](Architect%20Materials.md) components
 - Harmonic interference between different material types
 - Degradation of traditional materials in contact with living metal
 - Size and shape limitations for effective integration